mkiser/WTFJHT/_topics/trump-travel-ban.markdown

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/04/day-319/">December 04, 2017</a></small></div>
+<p><strong>The US Supreme Court allowed the latest version of Trump's travel ban to take effect while legal challenges go forward</strong>.
+Trump will now be able to prevent people from six mostly Muslim countries from entering the US.
+It's the first time the Supreme Court has let Trump's travel ban take full effect. (<a href="https://www.bloomberg.com/news/articles/2017-12-04/u-s-high-court-lets-trump-travel-ban-take-full-effect-for-now">Bloomberg</a> / <a href="https://www.cnn.com/2017/12/04/politics/supreme-court-travel-ban/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/17/day-302/">November 17, 2017</a></small></div>
 <p><strong>The British publicist who helped set up the Trump Tower meeting will talk with Robert Mueller's office</strong>.
 Rob Goldstone has been living in Bangkok, Thailand and is expected to travel to the US at some point "in the near future" to discuss the meeting between Trump Jr. and a group of Russians in June 2016. (<a href="https://www.nbcnews.com/news/us-news/rob-goldstone-ready-come-u-s-talk-mueller-n821826">NBC News</a>)</p>